Mulberry home page

 Extensible Markup Language (XML) has burst onto the text processing scene with a bang and is widely hailed as the solution to all interchange and information retrieval problems.

-While many of these claims are unrealistic, XML is a widely supported data format that was designed for re-use and interchange, which makes it a useful tool in addressing the problems of information interchange, retrieval, longevity, and re-use.
+While many of these claims are unrealistic, XML is a widely supported data format that is designed for re-use and interchange, which makes it a useful tool in addressing the problems of information interchange, retrieval, longevity, and re-use.
 XML is a relatively new standard, originally designed for text interchange on the World Wide Web and now in use for multi-media publishing, data interchange, electronic commerce and transaction interchange, and application-to-application communication.
 XML-tagged data can provide high precision searching in Web environments and allow users to interchange reuseable text over the Internet.

-This brief introduction to XML includes an overview of the parts of an XML-based publishing application, the basic concepts underlying XML, and discussion of how XML is being used now.
+This brief introduction to XML includes an overview of the parts of an XML-based publishing application, the basic concepts underlying XML, and a discussion of how XML is being used now.

 Prerequisites: None.